Blue Flame Natural Gas Rocket Car

 Today, a volunteer American team of engineers has converted a Lockheed F-104 Starfighter into the North American Eagle for a 2013 attempt to bring the world land speed record back to America.

-With some adjustments, Keller says his LNG rocket car could still be a contender.
+With some adjustments, Keller has long believed his LNG rocket car could still be a contender.

 Germany Museum Fate of the Blue Flame